cjmcmurtrie/word-store/README.md

 ## WordStore

-Store interesting words from a table in Python.
+Store interesting words to a table in Python.

 ### Setup